Gronis/OpenEcs/README.md

 ```

 NOTE: An EntityAlias class cannot define new member variables.
 It is only a wrapper between the
 entity and the actual components.
-If new data needs to be associated with the entity, intruduce
+If new data needs to be associated with the entity, introduce
 new components instead

 The EntityAlias assumes that the entity has all components provided by the inheritance.
-We can get every entity that can be accociated as an Actor (all entities with Health and Name in this case) by using the
+We can get every entity that can be associated as an Actor (all entities with Health and Name in this case) by using the
 "fetch_every" function, or a from a single Entity using the "as" function.

 ```cpp